therevealer/Smart-Auditing-Roadmap/README.md

 ## Steps
 1. Learn about the EVM - ✅
-2. Practice solidity by building Projects and Reading Codebases - Inprogress 🎯
+2. Learn how to fuzz -
 3. Read and understand the most used Defi/Blockchain protocols eg. (Uniswap, and Chainlink).
 4. Smart Contract security best practices and common vulnerabilities.
 5. Study Past Exploits.